borsaorg/borsa/borsa/README.md

 ## Features

-- **🔌 Pluggable Architecture**: Add multiple data connectors and let `borsa` automatically choose the best one
+- **Pluggable Architecture**: Add multiple data connectors and let `borsa` automatically choose the best one
-- **🔄 Intelligent Fallback**: If one provider fails, automatically try the next one
+- **Intelligent Fallback**: If one provider fails, automatically try the next one
-- **📊 Smart Data Merging**: Combine data from multiple sources for more complete datasets
+- **Smart Data Merging**: Combine data from multiple sources for more complete datasets
-- **⚡ High Performance**: Async/await with efficient concurrent requests
+- **High Performance**: Async/await with efficient concurrent requests
-- **🎯 Asset-Specific Routing**: Configure different providers for different asset types
+- **Asset-Specific Routing**: Configure different providers for different asset types
-- **📈 Rich Data Types**: Quotes, historical data, fundamentals, options, news, and more
+- **Rich Data Types**: Quotes, historical data, fundamentals, options, news, and more

 ## Installation